timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 135-SPACE PROGRAMS/CHAPTER 135-SPACE PROGRAMS.md

   * (2) The Joint Capabilities Integration and Development System process shall not apply to acquisitions by the Office.

-  * (3) The Commander of the United States Space Command, or, if no such command exists, the Commander of the United States Strategic Command, shall—

-    * (A) establish and validate capability requirements; and

-    * (B) recommend priorities as the Commander determines appropriate.

 * (e) REQUIRED PROGRAM ELEMENT.—(1) The Secretary of the Air Force shall ensure, within budget program elements for space programs, that—